nidhimittal/minio/docs/bucket/lifecycle/README.md

 Enable object lifecycle configuration on buckets to setup automatic deletion of objects after a specified number of days or a specified date.

+Please note:

+We should note that "minio lifecyle (ILM)  requires distributed mode. it is not recommended in standalone mode."
+We will find lifecycle option disabled in minio console if we try with minio standalone mode.

+but still we can set lifecycle through minio client as per below instructions.

 ## 1. Prerequisites
 - Install MinIO - [MinIO Quickstart Guide](https://docs.min.io/docs/minio-quickstart-guide).
 - Install `mc` - [mc Quickstart Guide](https://docs.minio.io/docs/minio-client-quickstart-guide.html)